Category: Her Space

 Paul focused on self-care and spent time with quality men he looked up to.

-Then one day when he least expected it, his wife called off the divorce.
+Then, one day, (when he least expected it) his wife called off the divorce.

 They made love that night and to this day are still together.